Holydh/BikeBinderVR/README.md

 ## A few final words :
 I know I'm not objective but, damn, it's really fun to use, I'm really glad with how it turned out.
 I hope you'll enjoy it too.

+## Wanna support my weird experiments ?
+You can toss me a coin for a beer here : https://ko-fi.com/holydh

 ## Credits :
 Vigem for gamepad inputs